Daphne Ledward

-Daphne Ledward (born 1945 in Bradford), known as Daffers when she appeared on Sir Jimmy Young's show on BBC Radio 2, is an English garden designer and author and former gardening presenter for the BBC.
+Daphne Ledward (born 1945), known as Daffers when she appeared on Sir Jimmy Young's show on BBC Radio 2, is an English garden designer and author and former gardening presenter for the BBC.

 Early life

 She was born in Bradford in West Yorkshire.
 At the age of three she moved to Essex.
 Her parents separated and she moved with her mother to south Lincolnshire.

 She attended Stamford High School, then a direct grant grammar school.
 She grew up in Easton on the Hill.
 She passed nine O levels in 1961, under headmistress Miss Joyce Lomax She played in a string quartet with Carolyn Bishop, Mary Nalson and Susan Capp, in the sixth form.
 She left at the end of the lower sixth.
 She had originally wanted to become a vet, but in the 1960s such careers were not encouraged for women.

 She began training as a quantity surveyor at the College of Estate Management via a correspondence course.
 However, she felt this was not the right course for her.
 She had some time in hospital, and decided that she wanted to work in the social occupations.
 She became a Welfare Assistant with Kesteven County Council.
 Six months later she became District Welfare Officer for South Kesteven.
 In 1971 there was a reorganisation in administration of the department she was working for and she decided to leave.
 She wrote short stories for women's and teenage magazines.